 The holiday season is meant to be a season of gratitude and celebration, not a season of stress or depression.
-That’s why my gift to you for the New Year is perspective.
-Here are ten ways to create more joy and less stress during the holidays, and in your life.
+That’s why my gift to you is perspective and acceptance.
+Here are ten ways to create more joy and less stress during the holidays, and in your life; and why your life is already perfect today.

 My Worst Fear